-8. When using bonding on top of VLANS on a RHEL-based system, networking appears to hang during system boot or when restarting the network.
+8. When using bonding on top of VLANS on a RHEL-based system, networking can hang during system boot or when restarting the network.

 On a RHEL-based system, having a bond on top of a VLAN while using ONBOOT=yes, can cause the system to hang during boot or when restarting the network.
-The system will appear to hang while trying to start one of the slave interfaces.
+The system hangs while trying to start one of the slave interfaces.